Skip to main content

 A Route can be also triggered by a Turnout.
 Select this Control Turnout from the list and select the turnout Action that will trigger the Route.
 Logic choices are explained under Controlling Routes from a Turnout.

 In some cases, it might be necessary to delay (slow down) the rate JMRI sends commands to change the Turnouts on the layout.
 By entering a value in the "Added Delay" box, you can increase the amount of time (in milliseconds) between turnout commands when this Route is triggered.
 By default JMRI inserts a delay of 250 milliseconds (1/4 of a second) between turnout commands.

 The next drop down allows you to select a Turnout that will lock this route.
 When a Route is Locked, all of the Turnouts defined for the Route become Locked.

 Once you are satisfied with your Route, use the "Add" button to create the new Route.
-To save your Route you must still use the "Store Panel" command which can be found under the "Panels" main menu.
 If you decide that you need to change your Route, use the "Edit" and "Update Route" buttons to modify it.